shruti0085/594-AutoComplete/README.md

 # Autocomplete

 ### Running The Program
-0. Make sure you have Latest JDK installed on your machine.
+0. Make sure you have Latest JDK (Java Compiler) installed on your machine.
+Run javac -version in your command line to ensure you have the latest version.
+If you do not have Javac skip to Step 3.
 1. Add the zipped contents on this repo above to a local folder (go to top right Clone-or-Download button in green to download zip file).  `cd` into your working directory
 2. Run `Javac AutocompleteGUI.java <NameOfTextFile.txt>` in command line... that's it!
 The GUI should pop up!
 3. If you would rather use an IDE, make sure you have Eclipse IDE installed on your machine, have a JUnit 4 testing set up in your build path, and have a working internet connection.